-Flagstaff Nordic Center – Flagstaff Nordic Center is home to 40km of groomed cross country skiing trails, with plenty of options for both beginner and intermediate skiers.
+Arizona Nordic Village – Arizona Nordic Center is home to 40km of groomed cross country skiing trails, with plenty of options for both beginner and intermediate skiers.
 At an elevation of 8200 feet, the center typically receives more than enough snow to operate consistently throughout the winter season.
 You will find a variety of trails to choose amongst, all of which take you through the beautiful wooded Ponderosa Pine forest.

 With beauty comes crowds

 Unfortunately, all this snow means intense crowds every weekend, especially as hundreds and hundreds of snow lovers come up to ski and escape the Phoenix heat!
-Be prepared for hefty traffic along Highway 180, which leads to Snowbowl, The Flagstaff Nordic Center, and Wing Mountain Snow Play Area.
-With 3 major winter recreation areas, so many visitors coming to see the snow, and only one road to get to these areas, you can expect some insane traffic.
+Be prepared for hefty traffic along Highway 180, which leads to Snowbowl, The Arizona Nordic Village, and Wing Mountain Snow Play Area.
+With 3 major winter recreation areas, so many tourists coming to see the snow, and only one road to get to these areas, you can expect some insane traffic.
 Oftentimes, the wait is several hours on a weekend afternoon.

-All of these areas tend to get overcrowded each weekend, both with locals and visitors from areas like Phoenix (2.5 hours away), Tucson (4 hours away), Sedona (just a quick half hour drive), and anywhere else without snow.
+All of these areas tend to get overcrowded each weekend, both with locals and visitors from areas like Phoenix (2.5 hours away), Tucson (4 hours away), Sedona (just a quick half hour drive), and anywhere else lacking snow accumulation.
 It can be pretty frustrating for the locals as the traffic usually stretches out to the middle of town.
 Luckily there are a few options for those seeking a more natural, secluded setting.

 Free & Secluded Winter Recreation Options